 One of the strengths of PCAP is its measurement over time of trends in student achievement in the three core subjects.
 The PCAP achievement scales provide a common metric on which provinces and territories can compare students' progress at the Grade 8/Secondary II level in the three core subjects from assessment to assessment.
 The scale midpoint of 500 is equal to the national average for each subject in the baseline year, i.e., the first year in which it was the primary domain (2007 for reading, 2010 for mathematics, and 2013 for science).
 Items that were administered in the baseline years will provide the basis for linking the assessment results.
-This will enable provinces and territories to have comparable achievement data from 2007, 2010, 2013, 2016, and 2019 and to plot changes in performance over this twelve-year period.
+This will enable provinces and territories to have comparable achievement data from 2007, 2010, 2013, 2016, 2019, and 2023, and to plot changes in performance over this sixteen-year period.

-In addition to achievement scales for the three domains overall, PCAP 2019 reports relative student performance in relation to the performance-level descriptors defined in the mathematics assessment framework.
+In addition to achievement scales for the three domains overall, PCAP 2023 will report relative student performance in relation to the performance-level descriptors defined in the science assessment framework.

-PCAP does not address individual student performance, nor does it involve comparisons between students, schools, or school boards.
-PCAP results are not made available to teachers, school boards, regions, or ministries/departments of education to assess students' school performance.
+PCAP does not address individual student performance, nor does it involve comparisons between students, schools, or school boards/districts.
+PCAP results are not made available to teachers, school boards/districts, regions, or ministries/departments of education to assess students' school performance.